aiven/aiven-docs/docs/platform/concepts/byoc.md

 <img src={byocGcpPublic} class="centered" alt="BYOC GCP public architecture" width="100%" />

-The GCP public deployment requires you to create a Virtual Private Cloud (VPC) dedicated to Aiven-managed services within a cloud region to operate in (**Workload VPC**).
+In the GCP public deployment model, a Virtual Private Cloud (**Workload VPC**) for your Aiven services is created within a particular cloud region in your remote cloud account.
 Aiven accesses this VPC through an Internet gateway.
-Service VMs reside in a publicly addressed subnet (**Public Subnet**), and Aiven services can be accessed through the public Internet: the Aiven control plane connects to the nodes using the public address, and the Aiven management plane can access the service VMs directly.
-All Aiven communication is encrypted.
+Service VMs reside in a publicly addressed subnet (**Public subnet**), and Aiven services can be accessed through the public Internet: the Aiven control plane connects to the nodes using the public address, and the Aiven management plane can access the service VMs directly.

 In GCP deployment models, firewall rules are enforced on the VPC level.
 You can integrate your services using standard VPC peering techniques.
+All Aiven communication is encrypted.

 </TabItem>
 </Tabs>